If you’ve ever wondered how to preserve avocados, wonder no more! My family has used this technique for years and it works beautifully.

 Guacamole is of course the obvious answer for mashed avocados.
 But you can also use it as baby food, in dips, in baking recipes as a substitute for butter or oil, and blend it into smoothies.
 I often eat it for breakfast.

 I have two gallon bags in the freezer right now and could use some more ideas.
 How do you like to eat mashed avocados?
 (There have been so many awesome ideas shared in the comments for using mashed avocados, be sure to check them out!)

 THANKS FOR SUPPORTING THIS SITE!

-Preserving Avocado in the Freezer
+How to Preserve Avocados in the Freezer

 - 5 TBS